abecks/meteor-infinite-scroll-deprecated/README.md

                                         // Useful when you want the data to persist after this template
                                         // is destroyed.
     collection: 'Comments',             // The name of the collection to use for counting results
-    publication: 'CommentsInfinite'     // (optional) The name of the publication to subscribe.
+    publication: 'CommentsInfinite',     // (optional) The name of the publication to subscribe.
                                         // Defaults to {collection}Infinite
     container: '#selector',              // (optional) Selector to scroll div.
 Defaults to window loadingTemplateName:'loading'       // (optional) Name of loading graphic (spinner) template.
 Default will show "Loading..."